elgrove/elgrove/README.md

 ### Hi there 👋

+🔭 I’m currently working on These Times, a newsreader with articles from paywalled sites 🌱 I created (nflfunindex.com)[nflfunindex.com], a website that scrapes data and ranks NFL games for how fun they were to watch
+- 🔎 I'm currently looking for software developer or data engineer positions
+- 💬 Contact me on (LinkedIn)[https://www.linkedin.com/in/aaron-lloyd-13206620b]

 <!--
 **elgrove/elgrove** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.